gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

 == Security approach and framework

-Effective security governance requires the development of a framework, which is a structured approach for overseeing and managing risk for an enterprise.
+_Effective security governance_ requires the development of a #underline[framework], which is a structured approach for overseeing and managing risk for an enterprise.

 - The implementation and ongoing use of the governance framework enables the organization’s governing body to set clear direction for and demonstrate their commitment to information security and risk management